-The sampling methods used is stratified random sampling.
+The sampling method used in this study is stratified random sampling.
 This method is used when the population is stratified into several non-overlapping subpopulations or strata, and sample items are selected from each stratum.
-When the items selected from each stratum are based on simple random sampling, the entire procedure, first stratification, and then simple random sampling are stratified random sampling.7 In this study, the study population, members of Ethiopian armed forces, at Hurso Contingent Traning School, was first stratified into two, those who were about to deploy and those who returned from deployment.
-Then randomly selected the population from each group.
-The total number surveyed was 420 men and women in uniform, 410 contingents, 210 predeployment, 200 post-deployments, and 10 Staff Officers.
+When the items selected from each stratum are based on simple random sampling, the entire procedure, first stratification, and then simple random sampling are stratified random sampling.
+In this dissertation, the study population which are members of Ethiopian armed forces at Hurso Contingent Training School, were first stratified into two, those who were about to deploy and those who returned from deployment.
+Then it uses randomly selected population from each group.
+The total number surveyed were 420 men and women in uniform, 410 contingents, 210 pre-deployment, 200 post-deployments, and 10 Staff Officers.